 It’s one thing to get someone’s attention.
 It’s another thing to keep it.

-The most important factor for virtually any business is a “starving crowd” of potential customers or clients who want and need what you’re offering.
+The most important factor for virtually any business blog is a “starving crowd” of potential customers or clients who want and need what you’re offering.

 Once you’ve done the hard work to attract an audience, it’s your job as a conversion content marketer to keep them close.